Blaizzy/mlx-embeddings/docs/Acceptable-Casks.md

 Common reasons to reject a Cask from the main repo:

 + The cask was submitted to the wrong repo.
 When drafting a cask, consult “[Finding a Home For Your Cask](#finding-a-home-for-your-cask)” to see where it belongs.

+## No cask is guaranteed to be accepted

+Follow the guidelines above and your submission has a great chance of being accepted.
+But remember documentation tends to lag behind current decision-making and we can’t predict every case.
+Maitainers may override these rules when experience tells us it will lead to a better overall Homebrew.